R-Lakshmi-shinde/R-Lakshmi-shinde/README.md

 - 👋 Hi, I’m @R-Lakshmi-shinde
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
 SQL
-- 💞️ I’m looking to collaborate on ... project
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... lakshmishinde1@gmail.com

 <!---